mwalstad/Project-3-ISA-616/Process files - Not for final project/README.md

 ## Overview of Analysis

-In this document, we analyzed data from Miami University’s Farmer School of Business student data from fall 2018 to fall 2023 school years, provided by clients Alan Clift and Skip Benamati.
+In this document, we analyzed data from Miami University's Farmer School of Business student data from fall 2018 to fall 2024 school years, provided by clients Alan Clift and Skip Benamati.
 This data included students who were enrolled in any Business Analytics program during their time at Miami.
 Programs include the Business Analytics Major, Minor, and ISA2 thematic sequence.
-We used a random forest model to predict whether a student enrolled in the Business Analytics program would eventually drop based on the features of our model.
-We used a binary “flagging” target variable (column with 1 or 0) to denote if they left their program or not (1= leave, 0 = stay) at any time.
-Furthermore, we utilized portions of the student data, organized by program type, to conduct descriptive analysis on trends related to enrollment to support our analysis of answering the research questions above.
+We used a XGBoost Classifier model to predict whether a student enrolled in the Business Analytics program would eventually drop based on the features of our model.
+We used a binary "flagging" target variable (column with 1 or 0) to denote if they left their program or not (1= leave, 0 = stay) at any time.
+Furthermore, we utilized portions of the student data, organized by program type, to conduct descriptive analysis on trends related to enrollment to support our analysis of answering the research questions above and forecast student enrollment in each program for the following two semesters.

 ## Data Sources